Central Utah Project: Jordanelle Dam and Reservoir

 Jordanelle Reservoir is the newest reservoir, constructed in the 1980s.
 There are two main developed recreation areas, Hailstone and Rock Cliff.
 Hailstone is a large campground and day-use area on the west side of the reservoir.
 It is the side that experiences the most intensive use, including walk-in and RV camping, motorized boating, personal watercraft launch area, three group use pavilions, 41 family picnic sites, and a marina store and restaurant.
 It is the favored location for boaters and RV campers.
 Rock Cliff Nature Center, along the Upper Provo River, includes a wetlands boardwalk and interpretive walk, walk-in camping, picnicking, river fishing, and bird watching in the riparian corridor.
 It offers visitors a quieter experience than Hailstone.

-Recreation and public use at Jordanelle Reservoir is managed by the Utah Division of Parks and Recreation under an agreement with Reclamation.
+Recreation and public use at Jordanelle Reservoir is managed by the Utah Division of State Parks under an agreement with Reclamation.
 Jordanelle offers ongoing interpretive programs for school-aged children as well as nature hikes and boating safety programs throughout the recreation season.

 Utah State Parks reconstructed and expanded the boat ramp at Rock Cliff in 2004.
 Additional parking was also installed to accommodate the increasing numbers of visitors.
 The Rock Cliff Nature Center received a Conservation Assessment Program (CAP) grant from the Institute of Museum and Library Services and Heritage Preservation.
 The nature center will use funds and CAP expertise to identify conservation needs of its collection and to recommend ways to improve collection conditions.